 Anyway, for this one, you can only vote in one political party: Democrat or Republican.
 There’ll be a ton of uncontested and write-in races for both parties, so only the contested races (in Milwaukee and Milwaukee County) will be listed below.
 Find out where to vote, how to vote, and what your ballot will look like HERE.
-Do it now!
+(Most of the races are district-specific, so again, check to see what your ballot will look like HERE.)

 (From Vote411: “The Milwaukee County Register of Deeds records and provides access to certified copies of birth, death and marriage records, real estate documents, corporation papers, and military discharges and other documents.
 Voters elect the county register of deeds to serve a four-year term in partisan elections.”)